dockwa/openpixel/README.md

+Open pixel is a javascript library for building tracking pixels.
+Use it like a white labeled google analytics when building your own tracking solutions.

 | Key          | Value               | Details                                                         |
 | ------------ | ------------------- | --------------------------------------------------------------- |
 | id           | SJO12ZW             | id for the app/website you are tracking                         |